The house spider is the most common type of comb-footed spider, a group that includes the black widow species.

-The female produces approximately 250 eggs, which are placed in a silken sac in the centre of the web.
-Under good conditions, depending on temperature and humidity, several egg sacs may be present in the web at the same time.
-The eggs will hatch after seven to 10 days, and the spiderlings will remain in the silken sac for one moult.
-After the first moult, the spiderlings emerge from the sac and "balloon" to new locations by spinning silk threads.
-They can live for 20 days or longer without eating.
+The female produces approximately 250 eggs which are placed in a silken sac in the centre of the web.
+Under good conditions, depending on temperature and humidity, several egg sacs may be present on the web at the same time.
+The eggs will hatch after 7-10 days and the spiderlings will remain in the silken sac for one moult.
+After the first moult the spiderlings will emerge from the sac and balloon to new locations by spinning silk threads.
+They can live 20 days or longer without eating.
 Consequently, the survival rate of the house spider is fairly high.

 Do house spiders do any harm?

-No. House spiders are harmless and more of a nuisance than a health risk.
+No. House spiders are harmless and are more of a nuisance than a health risk.

 How do I get rid of them?